Works Specific Requirements (WSR)

 WSR numbering system

-WSR templates have references based on the SHW document code, e.g. CC 201/WSR/001.
+WSR templates have references based on the SHW document code, e.g. CC 201/WSR/001 (see Figure 1, the tabs at the bottom of the page).
 The last three digits in the WSR codes may not always be consecutive so as to maintain alignment with the associated SHW document’s section.

 Back to top